krlosMata/csv-parser/parserSteps.md

 - [x] Normalization time
 - [x] Save file with all sub-matrixsd
 - [x] Interpolation and get X / Y vectors interpolated
+- [x] Normalization vector by its number of samples
 ---
 ---
-- [ ] If a columns is empty, I skipped
+- [x] If a columns is empty, I skipped
-- [ ] Variables should be same length among products
+- [x] Variables should be same length among products
-- [ ] Matrix belongs to one specific time: time 0 --> Matrix of prosucts and variables
+- [ ] Matrix belongs to one specific time: time 0 --> Matrix of products and variables
-- [ ] Get index of vectors than can be interpolated and then loop through it
+- [x] Get index of vectors than can be interpolated and then loop through it
-- [ ] Vector X time --> Number if samples, incremental index by 1 --> then normalize
+- [x] Vector X time --> Number if samples, incremental index by 1 --> then normalize